ossrs/ai-talk/README.md

 * `OPENAI_PROXY`: The OpenAI API proxy, default to `api.openai.com`, which directly access OpenAI API without proxy.
 * `AI_SYSTEM_PROMPT`: The system prompt, default to `You are a helpful assistant.`.
+  * To make sure AI response limit words to avoid long audio, we always append `Keep your reply neat, limiting the reply to 50 words.` to system prompt.
 * `AI_MODEL`: The AI model, default to `gpt-4-1106-preview` which is the latest model.
 * `AI_ASR_LANGUAGE`: The language for Whisper ASR, default to `en`, see [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), bellow are some examples:
   * `en`: English